JC4DM4N/MLscripts/README.md

 # MLscripts
 A random collection of scripts written to help my understanding of various ML concepts.
-Currently mostly focusses on reinforcement learning concepts.
+Currently mostly on reinforcement learning concepts.